frederickbrock/ng-pubnub/README.md

 });
 ```

-3. The remaining changes are in the Angular wrapper.
+The remaining changes are in the Angular wrapper.
 Because we initialize pubnub outside of the controller with our proper keys, we now use the instantiated instance of pubnub to create the proxies and assign the instance.

 To use this approach:

-1. Copy the bower_components/pubnub-angular/lib/pubnub-angular.js to a location in your project
+1. Copy the bower_components/pubnub-angular/lib/pubnub-angular.js to a location in your project.
-2. Initialize pubnub as described above prior to including the pubnub-angular.js, but after including pubnub-ds-beta-1.0.js
+2. As described above initialize pubnub prior to including the pubnub-angular.js, but after including pubnub-ds-beta-1.0.js.
 3. do not include the core pubnub.js

+You can view index.html for initialization, view1.js for usage